 Even the most well-cared-for dogs can have problems with itching now and then.
 But there are solutions.
-Below you'll find an overview of why your dog might be itching, plus steps you can take to treat the problem and prevent it coming back.

 Why do dogs itch?